» What is fire clay and where to get it

-In mass sense, even when in dry powdered form w/ density of 1.303 gram/cm3 or 0.753 ounce/cu-in, fire clay is still a heavy product; when compared with cement for instance.
+In mass sense, even when in a dry powdered form with density of 1.303 gram/cm3 or correspondingly 0.753 ounce/cu-in, fire clay is still a heavy product; when compared with cement for instance.
 Every time I lift the bag I notice that.
-With this online fire_clay volume vs. weight tool measuring units can be easily converted/calculated.
+With this online fire_clay volume vs. weight tool, measuring units can be easily converted/calculated.

 Where to find & collect fire clay in nature?